 The connection object provided by SQLite can give you a cursor object.
 On that cursor, there is a method to execute a complete script.
 Finally, you only have to commit the changes.
 SQLite3 and other transactional databases will not commit unless you explicitly tell it to.

-Now, in a terminal, from the application root directory flaskr/ it is possible to create a database with the flask script:
+Now, it is possible to create a database with the flask script:

 '''

 flask initdb

 Initialized the database.

 '''

 Troubleshooting